Ashok0/EnderalVREssentials-Nightly/README.md

 [**Rudy HQ - Miscellaneous SE v1.02**](https://www.nexusmods.com/skyrimspecialedition/mods/19867): HQ meshes for a glazed pottery with a new 4K/2K textures.
 HQ meshes for in-game silverware with a new HQ candles.
 Realistic apples, tomatoes, potatoes, and a common bed pillows, plus HQ meshes for a common plates.

+[**No More Hanging Moss v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/16426): Effectively removes hanging moss from the game world with a mesh edit and optional esp.

 [**Terrain LOD for Septentrional Landscapes v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/39563): New overhaul for Terrain LOD landscape textures that corresponds with the texture mods you have installed..
 - Only used for terrain noise texture.
 Remove ALL files except for the \textures\ folder.

+[**CC's HQ Mines Redone - AiO v1.5**](https://www.nexusmods.com/skyrimspecialedition/mods/18044): This is a retexture of the Mines in skyrim.
+All textures handmade by me using Substance Designer 2018.

+[**CC's HQ Mines Redone Parallax Textures v2.5**](https://www.nexusmods.com/skyrimspecialedition/mods/51261): Parallax Textures for CC's HQ Mines Redone.
+- Remove \textures\smim\ folder to prevent conflicts with other mods.

 [**Skyrim Remastered - Caves 4K Parallax v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/38220/?tab=files): A retexture of Skyrim's caves, with a complete overhaul for the ice caves to make them look like actual ice.
 Offered in 4k, 2k, and 1k texture quality with parallax options.